Predrag-Jandric/React-Portfolio/README.md

-Hero section = re-write content add viginette
-About section = re-write content
 Projects section = fill the data
-Endorsements = re-write content
+Endorsements = add new lines and consistency

 Footer section